groc-prog/pyneo4j-ogm/README.md

 > **Note:** Only top-level mapping is supported.
 This means that you can not map properties to a nested dictionary key.

 In the following example, we will return a dictionary with a `dev_name` key, which get's mapped to the models `name` property and a `dev_age` key, which get's mapped to the models `age` property.
-Any defined mapping which does not exist on the model will have `None` as it's value
+Any defined mapping which does not exist on the model will have `None` as it's value.
+You can also map the result's `elementId` and `Id` using either `$elementId` or `$id` as the value for the mapped key.

 ```python
 developer = await Developer.find_one({"name": "John"}, {"dev_name": "name", "dev_age": "age", "i_do_not_exist": "some_non_existing_property"})